Yo! The game is now available on consoles! Check the links below!

-Support the development!Become an excellent patron on Patreon to help me make this game, and grab yourself some kickass perks such as early access, game demos, exclusive updates and more!
+Support the development!Become an excellent patron on Patreon to help me make this game by testing new features and early builds!

 In the previous two devlogs I’ve talked about the changes I’ve implemented in Go!
 Go!
 PogoGirl based on player feedback.
 And now there’s another one…a big one.
 I’ve already mentioned how the positive player reaction to the demo has motivated me to take this game further than I had originally intended.
 And now I can tell you what I meant by that: Go!
 Go!
 PogoGirl is coming to Steam!
 Yes, shocker, a PC game is coming to Steam.

 A new version of the Go!
 Go!
 PogoGirl demo has now been uploaded!
 I originally didn’t intend to update the demo, but I have changed a few major mechanics in the game that made the old version a bit too outdated for my liking.
 Changelog You can now twirl (almost) anytime.
 You can now stomp (almost) anytime.
 Stomping at the very peak of your jump will result in a super stomp.

 The Go!
 Go!
 PogoGirl demo has been out for over a week now, and I want to thank each and every one of you who has given it a shot.
 I really appreciate it!

 Seasons change, even in Go!
 Go!
 PogoGirl.
 I’ve already shown you spring and summer, so let’s take a look at fall next!
 Fall is where things cool down after a hot summer, where the leaves turn that nice brown color and cover the ground.
 Things become a bit gloomy, but in a good way.
 I’ve tried to recreate this in Go!
 Go!
 PogoGirl.
 The red sky adds a sense of twilight, while also signaling that you’ve entered the second half of the game, where things are about to get serious.